In a present-day scenario, we are all so busy with our work that we don't have the time for cleaning our house properly.

 }

-But there is a problem with this method when the motor moves backward, the floor comes back and the bot will move forward, and it will repeat making the bot stuck.
-To overcome that, we store a value (1) in int after understanding floor is not present.
+But there is a problem with this method when the motor moves backwards, the floor comes back, and the bot will move forward, and it will repeat, making the bot stuck.
+To overcome that, we store a value (1) in an int after understanding floor is not present.
 We also check this condition for other movements.

 if ((a==0)&&(s==LOW)&&(distanceleft <= 15 && distancefront > 15 && distanceright <= 15) || (a==0)&&(s==LOW)&&(distanceleft > 15 && distancefront > 15 && distanceright > 15))

 Now, we can write the commands for the motor driver.
-This will drive the right-motor backward and the left-motor forward, thereby turning the robot to the Right.
+This will drive the right motor backwards and the left motor forward, thereby turning the robot to the Right.

 digitalWrite(4, HIGH);